Kendall Dinniene

 Publications

-Published and forthcoming research, reviews, and public-facing writing
+Published and forthcoming research, reviews, and public-facing writing.

 Peer-Reviewed Articles and Book Chapters

 “‘On being fat’: Toward a Black Fat Feminist Politics of Limitlessness,” accepted for publication in Experiments in Black Feminism, eds.
 Jennifer C. Nash and Mishana Garschi.
+Forthcoming.

 “‘A Sensual People, and Doomed’: Anti-Fatness and/as Anti-Mexican Racism in America’s First Mass Medium,” Ethnic Studies Review, vol. 47, no. 2-3, 2024,